-A quick test to see if you can view your ex a pure friend would be to imagine that you one day accidentally spot your ex sitting on a date with someone (without you know about it) they are having a great time, laughing and holding hands.
+A quick test to see if you can view your ex as a pure friend would be to imagine that you one day accidentally spot your ex sitting on a date with someone (without you knowing about it) they are having a great time, laughing, and holding hands.
 If this image does not disturb you in any way, keeping them as a friend should not be a problem.

 3. Having your ex’s belongings at your home

 To move on you not only need an ex-free environment, but you need to create a supportive environment that keeps you from getting constantly reminded of your ex.It’s also very common that exes come back after a breakup because they need to collect their things.

 This is what you can do.

 Bring out a box or bag (that you can give away).
 In this box, you will put everything that belongs to your ex that you might have around in your house or apartment.
 Here goes everything—their toothbrush, clothes, books, jewelry, and don’t bother if you think it’s something they want, just put it all in there.
 Depending on how long you’ve been together, you might want to have several boxes or bags, and if you also have been living together, this should be easier as the next step would be for you to move to a new place.

 The last thing you want to do is to keep living in the same place you’ve been living in with your ex.
 Everything from the crack in the window to the butter knife will remind you of memories with your ex, so make sure you move out and get a fresh start.

 4. Keep bringing up your complicated love story